DennisLent/RustyRunways/docs/gui/index.md

 RustyRunways ships with two GUIs:

 - Tauri + React desktop app (recommended): a polished UI that bundles the web frontend with a native shell via Tauri.
 It looks nicer, supports full-screen map, and is available as installers for macOS, Windows, and Linux.
 See Downloads: [Releases](../releases.md).
+- Web Demo: run the same UI in your browser via WebAssembly.
+Great for a quick try — no install.
+[Play Online](../demo.md){ .md-button }
 - egui desktop app: a lightweight Rust/egui client primarily used during early development.
 It remains available under `crates/gui` but is not distributed as prebuilt binaries.

 Both UIs use the same Core engine and commands.
 See [Core](../core/index.md) for the game mechanics.